-This TFG Special Report provides a section-by-section summary of the soon-to-be enacted Infrastructure Investment and Jobs Act.
+This TFG Special Report provides a section-by-section summary of the Senate-passed Infrastructure Investment and Jobs Act.
 While not every single section is covered in the Report, the provisions of most importance to TFG clients are included.
-The 13 approved amendments to the bill by the Senate are mentioned throughout the Report at the relevant Division/Title section.
-Additionally, it is important to note that many sections of the legislation simply authorize Congress to appropriate funding for FYs 2022-2026 for new and/or existing programs, while other sections (namely Division J, "Infrastructure Investments and Jobs Appropriations Act") provide upfront supplemental appropriations for FYs 2022-2026 for many of the new and/or existing programs in the bill, over and above the regular funding provided to the programs in Congress's annual spending bills.
+The 13 approved amendments to the bill are mentioned throughout the Report at the relevant Division/Title section.